JagritiChopra/CodeQuest/Readme.md

-# AlgoQuest - LeetCode-Inspired Coding Platform
+# CodeQuest - LeetCode-Inspired Coding Platform

 AlgoQuest is a full-stack competitive programming platform inspired by LeetCode, built with modern web technologies.
 It provides an interactive environment for users to solve coding problems, submit solutions, and get real-time feedback through automated code execution.